Turtlemore/Bleichenbacher-simulation/README.txt

 You can run the code with a few configuration to alter the behavior of the simulation.

-* If you simply run the FinalAttack executable, the attack will done with -blind=false, which means no blinding phase, meaning you will be prompted to type a message to be encrypted and then used as the c0 value
+* If you simply run the FinalAttack executable, the attack will done with -blind=false, which means no blinding phase, meaning you will be prompted to type a message to be encrypted and then used as the c0 value -k=1024
-	-k=1024
 	-e=3
 	-prec = 1024, note the precision values simply affect the big.Float numbers and not the actual attack.
 		Note: This value should always be the same as the key-length.
 	-oracle = 1, type 1 oracle, which checks if the plaintext conforms to all properties of PKCS 1.5

 *You can pass the following flags: blind, k, e, prec, to the executable to change the above values. e.g. ./FinalAttack -blind=true -k=2048 -e=9 -prec=1024
-* If you have the source code FinalAttack.go you can also
+* If you have the source code FinalAttack.go you can also build and run the program with flags using go run e.g. go run FinalAttack.go -blind=true -k=2048

 ---------------------------------------------------------------------------------------------------------